 Embroidered patches are largely used in the apparel industry owing to their durability and detailing.
 When you approach a custom patch manufacturer with a design and choose an embroidered style for your patches you should know that there are certain do’ and dont’s when you are designing your custom embroidered patches that will impact the overall look of the product.
 A high quality embroidered patch should be sturdy, crisp and visually appealing.
 Embroidered patches are the most chosen style for a patch because of the color vibrancy, ease of application and their traditional artistic look.

 However, like everything else, there are multiple important features of a quality embroidered patch that you should know beforehand.
-When you don’t consider a designs pros and cons, it impacts the final results Therefore, we’ll shed some light on embroidered patches and the essential aspects to help you make an informed decision.
+When you don’t consider the pros and cons of a design, it impacts the final results Therefore, we’ll shed some light on embroidered patches and the essential aspects to help you make an informed decision.
 Read on to find out more!

 The first and foremost and the most important.
 What is the design like, is it text based ? is it a character ? does it have gradients or shading ?
 How many layers are there on the design, is there a common background color ?
 These are the things you must consider when choosing the style.
 Have a look at this article before you start designing your embroidered patches.
 However, we assume you want to make embroidered patches so lets move on.

-Embroidery Percentage is also another very important aspect when making an embroidered patch.
+Embroidery Percentage or embroidery thread coverage is also another very important aspect when making an embroidered patch.
 The right percentage of embroidery has to be used considering the design.
-Every patch does not need to be 100% embroidered, when the digitizers are digitizing the art work they should recommend or consider using the right percentage of embroidery on the patch and consider the elements of each design to come up with a conclusion regarding embroidery percentage.
-As higher percentage of embroidery increases the cost per patch, such decisions are best discussed before production as they can effect the pricing considerably when manufacturing the patches in bulk.
+Every patch does not need to be 100% embroidered, when the digitizers are digitizing the art work they should recommend or consider using the right percentage of embroidery coverage and consider the elements of each design to come up with a conclusion regarding coverage.
+A higher percentage of embroidery coverage increases the cost per patch, such decisions are best discussed before production as they can effect the pricing considerably when manufacturing the patches in bulk.

 Thread and Twill